 Increased funding for Buses and Bus Facilities grants remains a vital priority for APTA.
-Under MAP-21, Section 5339 was reduced by a significant amount, neglecting urgent needs across the country to replace buses and bus-related infrastructure.
-As a result, transit agencies are forced to operate buses beyond their useful life and the backlog of bus infrastructure needs continues to grow.
+Under MAP-21, section 5339 was reduced by a significant amount, neglecting urgent needs across the country to replace buses and bus-related infrastructure.
+As a result, public transit agencies are forced to operate buses beyond their useful life and the backlog of bus infrastructure needs continues to grow.
 APTA appreciates the significant increase for Buses and Bus Facilities grants in the FAST Act.
 The further increases in funding provided in both the 2018 and 2019 THUD Appropriations Acts have also helped address the bus and bus infrastructure backlog.
 Finally, the FAST Act's restoration of the Buses and Bus Facilities competitive grant program has been important to public transit agencies.

-Significant increases in Section 5339 funding would allow agencies across the country to better address capital needs, including large and infrequent capital investments needed for major bus procurements and facility improvements that can be addressed by a robust competitive program.
-The increased levels of funding in the THUD Appropriations Acts should be a jumping off point to significantly grow the Buses and Bus Facilities program.
+Significant increases in section 5339 funding would allow agencies across the country to better address capital needs, including large and infrequent capital investments needed for major bus procurements and facility improvements that can be addressed by a robust competitive program.
+The increased levels of funding in the THUD Appropriations Acts should reset the baseline to significantly grow the Buses and Bus Facilities program.

-- Require FTA to issue a new rule with input from the public transportation industry to create more flexibility in spare-ratio requirements.
+Require FTA to issue a new rule with input from the public transportation industry to create more flexibility in spare-ratio requirements.

 Under current regulations, the number of spare buses in the active fleet for recipients operating 50 or more fixed-route revenue vehicles cannot exceed 20 percent of the number of vehicles operated in maximum fixed-route service.

-We offer several different approaches to make the rule more flexible.
-We recommend adopting one or more of these approaches.
-At the end of 49 U.S.C. § 5339, add a new section (d), "The Federal Transit Administration shall amend the Grant Management Requirements Circular 5010.1 (a) to change spare ratio requirements to no less than 30 percent; (b) to not consider vehicles operating beyond the minimum useful life in the spare ratio calculation; (c) to not consider low or no emission vehicles in the spare ratio calculation; (d) to not apply spare ratio policies to recipients operating fewer than 200 fixed-route revenue vehicles." - Ensure that the statute is technology neutral regarding alternative fuel transit vehicles, including No and Low Emission Bus Grants to enable public transit agencies to choose the type of alternative fuel transit vehicles that meet varying demands and conditions in different regions and communities.
+At the end of 49 U.S.C. § 5339, add a new section

+"(d) Spare Ratio Calculation - The Federal Transit Administration shall amend the Grant Management Requirements Circular 5010.1 (a) to not consider vehicles operating beyond the minimum useful life in the spare ratio calculation; and (b) to not consider low- or no-emission vehicles in the spare ratio calculation."

+Ensure that the statute is technology neutral regarding alternative fuel transit vehicles, including No and Low Emission Bus Grants, to enable public transit agencies to choose the type of alternative fuel transit vehicles that meet varying demands and conditions in different regions and communities.

-Passenger Rail Program Structure Recommendations
+Passenger Rail Program Recommendations